We look forward to welcoming you in January! In the meantime, meet the CMUNCE XVII Secretariat!

 Josue is a junior in Columbia College studying History and Sustainable Development with an interest in environmental policy and international relations.
 He started his Model UN journey as a high school delegate and is excited to continue his involvement after previously serving as USG Programming for CMUNCE XVI and as a Conference Operations Fellow for CMUNCE XV.
 He is actively involved in CIRCA and has staffed multiple conferences in addition to competing as part of the Columbia Model UN Travel Team.
 Outside of CIRCA, he’s involved on campus as part of the Columbia University Marching Band where he plays the trumpet and was previously an editor with the Journal of Politics and Society.
 When not on campus you can find him somewhere in the city trying to find good places to eat.
 He is looking forward to welcoming all delegates to an exciting conference and making CMUNCE XVII the best one yet!

 USG of Public Relations

-Kenneth is a rising junior in Columbia college studying biology and art history.
-Outside of CMUNCE, he works as an undergraduate researcher in the Hazelrigg lab, studying the chemoreceptors' role in spermatogenesis in Drosophila, edits the Columbia University Science Journal, serves as Director of Events of Columbia United Against Inequities in Diseases (UAID), the undergraduate public health club, and loves to cook for and eat with friends.
-You can normally catch him at the 96th street Trader Joe's or the Chelsea art galleries, but from Jan 11th to Jan 14th he will be running around to ensure the success of CMUNCE XVII.
+Kenneth is a junior in Columbia College studying biology and art history.
+Outside of CMUNCE, he works as a researcher in the Chalfie lab, studying the Hox proteins' transcriptional regulation of transcription factors in Caenorhabditis elegans, serves as the Editor-in-Chief of the Columbia Undergraduate Science Journal and as a co-President of Columbia Public Health Club.
+When he gets the chance, he loves to cook for and eat with friends.
+You can normally catch him at Fairway Market, the Chelsea art galleries, or roaming around in Soho, but from Jan 11th to Jan 14th he will be running around to ensure the success of CMUNCE XVII.

 USG Marketing and Sponsorships